ghi-electronics/Documentation/software/due-script/samples/rotary-neopixel.md

 # NeoPixel Rotary
  ---

- ## Rotary Module
+ ## Grove Rotary Module

 ![Rotary Module](images/rotary-neopixel.gif)

-This sample uses a Grove rotary module and a Grove shield to control a NeoPixel Ring.
+This sample uses a Grove rotary module and with the FEZ Flea attached to a Grove XIAO shield to control a NeoPixel Ring.
 This sample uses [Analog](../corelib/analog.md) & [Neopixel](../corelib/neopixel.md).

 **Hardware:**